China–Thailand relations: Modern times

 Under Thai Prime Minister Plaek Phibunsongkhram, relations with the Chinese were tense during the Cold War.
 However, Phibunsongkhram sent the children of his advisor Sang Phathanothai to live in China as a goodwill gesture and for informal backdoor diplomacy.
 The book The Dragon's Pearl by Phathanothai's daughter Sirin recounts her experience in growing up during the Cultural Revolution in China.
+Thailand supported Prince Boun Oum's government while the Maoist government backing of China supported Prince Souphanouvong and the communist movement of Pathet Lao with Marxist-Leninist roots that inspired by Chairman Mao which was funded by the Chinese Communist Party.
+In Cambodia, under Sihanouk's government, the revolutionary Pol Pot (Saloth Sar) secretly formed an infamous Khmer Rouge which will later become the dictator of his four-year reign of terror of what will be known as Year Zero from 1975 to 1979.